 The United Kingdom is the world’s fifth-largest economy based on market exchange rates, and Europe’s second-largest.
 It is a member of the WTO and the EU.
 The kingdom is the fifth-largest importer in the world, and the ninth-largest exporter.
-All those interested in exporting should learn more about ocean freight transportation from the US to the United Kingdom.
+All those interested in exporting should learn more about ocean freight to the United Kingdom.

 London, the kingdom’s capital, is the world’s largest financial center, along with New York.
 The service sector contributes roughly 78 percent of the kingdom’s GDP.
 In 2013, the United Kingdom led Europe in inward foreign direct investment, at $26.51 billion USD.

 The US is one of the principal trading partners of the United Kingdom, whose primary imports are petroleum products, computers, cars, and pharmaceuticals.
 The kingdom’s vast market should be of great interest to all entrepreneurs.
-It’s good business to learn more about ocean freight transportation from the US to the United Kingdom.
+It’s good business to learn more about ocean freight to the United Kingdom.

 A full container load (FCL) is for you if the volume of your shipment is equal to at least six standard pallets; 20-foot containers accommodate 10 standard pallets, while 40-foot containers can carry 22 standard pallets.